ferrous-systems/rust-training/training-slides/src/lifetimes.md

 ## `'a`

 * "Lifetime annotation"
-* often called "lifetime" for short, but it's a very bad term
+* often called "lifetime" for short, but that's a very bad term
     * every reference has a lifetime
     * annotation doesn't name a lifetime of a reference, but used to tie lifetimes of several references together
     * builds *"can't outlive"* and *"should stay valid for as long as"* relations